 Though this may have been the first noted crash, there have been drone near misses that have created serious and almost deadly results.
-As examples, a commercial jet and a drone came within 200 feet of colliding near Los Angeles' LAX airport in March 2016 and a JetBlue pilot taking off at JFK Airport reported a near collision with a drone at about 5,800 feet in January of 2017.
+Another example of near misses occurred when a commercial jet and a drone came within 200 feet of colliding near Los Angeles' LAX airport in March 2016 and a JetBlue pilot taking off at JFK

+Airport reported a near collision with a drone at about 5,800 feet in January of 2017.
 The FAA chronicled 583 near misses between aircraft and drones between Aug.
 21, 2015, and Jan.
 31, 2016.
 That averages out to approximately 116 reported incidents monthly (FAA.gov, 2017).